Graduate School of Arts and Sciences

 No later than the dates specified for dissertation deposit in the current academic calendar for February, May and August degrees, the candidate must electronically deposit one copy of the finished dissertation in a state suitable for digital scanning.
 The dissertation must have the signed approval of the dissertation supervisor and readers and must comply with the publishing and formatting guidelines outlined by the Graduate School of Arts and Sciences, which may be different from department guidelines.
 Submission of the dissertation to, and acceptance by, the Graduate School constitutes the completion of degree requirements.

-Detailed instructions for submitting dissertations are available from the Graduate School office or GSAS Web site under Resources for Current Students.
+Detailed instructions for submitting dissertations are available from the Graduate School office or GSAS website under Current Students Degree Completion.
 See also the statement in this Bulletin, under "Fees and Expenses," on the final doctoral fee.

 Every resident, post-resident, extended master's and continuation student must register at the beginning of each term, whether attending regular courses of study, carrying on research or independent reading, writing a thesis or dissertation or utilizing any academic service or facility of the university.